NeoGranular/lanyon/_posts/2016-10-09-martial-god-chapter-01-54.md

 He Wude let out a long sigh and said, “I am a bit tired.
 You all can leave.”

-He Quanxin and the rest looked at each other before sounding their agreements in the chorus.
+He Quanxin and the rest looked at each other before sounding their agreements in chorus.

 In the main hall, only two individuals remained; He Wude and He Laibao.